maryglover/Bowie_State_BIOL_102/syllabi/BIOL102_Syllabus.md

 ### Late Assignments

 Due dates for assignments are provided on Blackboard and on the course schedule.
-In general, lab assignments are due every Monday, and lecture assignemnts are due every Thursday.
+In general, lab assignments are due every Monday, and lecture assignments are due every Thursday.
 Instructor feedback will be in given in order of submission.

-Students have **5** "late passes" for the semseter.
+Students have **5** "late passes" for the semester.
 This allows students to turn in an assignment late, for any reason, no questions asked.
 Each late pass equals 1 day late.
 For example, a student can use all five passes at once to turn in an assignment five days late.
 Or a student could use one pass on five separate assignments to turn in each a day late.
 After late passes are exhausted, 10% will be deducted for every day late.
 It is a student's responsibility contact Dr. Glover to use a late pass.
 All assignments must be submitted by the last day of classes, Monday, December 14.

-For extunating circumstances (for example, hospitilization) where it is impossible for students to submit assignments, please contact Dr. Glover.
+For extenuating circumstances (for example, hospitalization) where it is impossible for students to submit assignments, please contact Dr. Glover.
 Exceptions can be made at the instructor discretion.

-**Late passes do not apply to reading assginments, discussion forums, or exams which must be completed on the scheduled date**.
+**Late passes do not apply to reading assignments, discussion forums, or exams which must be completed on the scheduled date**.
 If a student is unable to take an exam on the exam date, the instructor must be notified prior to the exam.
 Otherwise, the student will receive a 0 on the exam.

 ### Academic dishonesty